Apologies, but no results were found.

 Research Interests & Projects

-Most of my research is carried out (either virtually or in person) at the Dominion Radio Astrophysical Observatory near Penticton.
+Most of my research is carried out at the Dominion Radio Astrophysical Observatory near Penticton; some of my group is based there and some on campus at UBCO.

-- Galactic science as part of the CHIME cosmology team
+- Galactic science as part of the Canadian Hydrogen Intensity Mapping Experiment (CHIME) cosmology team

 - Understanding magnetic fields in the Milky Way